Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation

 \subsection{Prompt-Aware DM Capability Estimation}

-We now evaluate the ability of \np\ to provide accurate feedback on how well a DM can generate images for a given prompt.
-Following Section~\ref{sec:method_prompt_estimation}, this is done by masking the noise encoder $\Phi_{noise}$ and only relying on $\Phi_{prompt}$ to predict $\mu_{S_p}$ instead of $S_{p, I}$.
-Specifically, we use a special dataloader where all images in a batch have the same prompt encoding, but a different noise.
+We now evaluate the ability to provide accurate feedback on how well a DM can generate images for a given prompt.
+Following Section~\ref{sec:method_prompt_estimation}, this is done by masking the noise encoder $\Phi_{noise}$ and only rely on $\Phi_{prompt}$ to predict $\mu_{S_p}$ instead of $S_{p, I}$.
+Specifically, we use a special dataloader where all images in a batch share the prompt encoding, but differ in noise and score.
 From the batch we compute a single ground-truth target as the average of all single score targets $\mu_{S_p}$, and perform one inference pass on just the prompt encoding which is consistent throughout the batch.
-We perform this task on our pretrained predictors for each DM using their specific prompt-noise validation set.
+We perform this task on our pretrained predictors for each DM using their specific prompt-noise test set.

-Table~\ref{tab:prompt_score_result} reports our findings.
-This table includes the ground-truth score distributions for reference.
-As we can see, in terms of ranking performance (SRCC) and regression error (MAE/MAPE), our method is able to provide competent feedback to an end-user on DM generation capacity for a given prompt.
-Specifically, we note that \np\ achieves less than 4\% MAPE on all four DMs and achieve over 0.7 SRCC on three of four DMs.
+Table~\ref{tab:prompt_score_result} reports our findings in terms of one ranking metric, SRCC, and two regression metrics, MAE and MAPE. \np\ is able to provide competent feedback to an end-user on DM generation capacity for a given prompt.
+Specifically, we note that our method achieves less than 4\% MAPE on all four DMs and achieves over 0.7 SRCC on three of four DMs.
 Additionally, we can infer the suitability of each DM on the Pick-a-Pic prompts from the distribution of true scores $S_{p, I}$.
 Generally, SDXL, a popular academic benchmark, is a safe bet as it has a higher minimum (i.e., only minimum above 18) than the other DMs, yet falls short of Hunyuan in terms of top-end performance.